HyacinthBots/website/docs/bots/lily/commands.md

 * Arguments:
 	* `user` - Person to kick - User
 	* `reason` - The reason for the Kick - Defaulting String
-	* `dm` - Whether to send a direct message to the user about the warn - Defaulting Boolean
+	* `dm` - Whether to send a direct message to the user about the kick - Defaulting Boolean
 	* `image` - An image you'd like to provide as extra context for the action - Optional Attachment

 ---